Aquariums

 Ethical, moral, eco-friendly

-Aquariums are taking care of real, living organisms.
-Just like dogs, cats, and birds.
+Aquariums are filled with delicate living organisms.
+Just like dogs, cats, and birds they require our utmost respect and admiration.

-Many aquarium hobbyists and suppliers are specific in encouraging and maintaining an ethical approach to continuing the hobby.
+Many aquarium hobbyists and suppliers are encouraging and maintaining an ethical approach to continuing the hobby and demanding tighter regulations and sourcing of healthy, ethically obtained animals.

 We highly recommend researching and asking suppliers where they are sourcing their fish, corals, and materials.